-On July 16, the BBC announced that actress Jodie Whitaker had been cast as the latest iteration of the Doctor on the long-running sci-fi series “Doctor Who.”
-To say that some people had an opinion on this would be somewhat of an understatement. “[Doctor Who] has been ripped out of his essence to make a bunch of overheated feminists happy,” wrote one angry fan.
+When the BBC announced that actress Jodie Whitaker had been cast as the latest iteration of the Doctor on the long-running sci-fi series “Doctor Who,” some fans weren’t so happy. “[Doctor Who] has been ripped out of his essence to make a bunch of overheated feminists happy,” wrote one angry fan.
 But famous roles are recast all the time – take a look at some of the more high-profile role switches in show business history.

 Terrence Howard / Don Cheadle – “Iron Man 2”